brave/web-discovery-project/modules/web-discovery-project/sources/README.md

 Since Brave Search is a search engine we need to know for which queries our results are not good enough.
 A very legitimate use-case, let's call it **bad-queries**.
 How do we achieve this?

 It is easy to do if the users help us with their data.
 Simply observe the event in which a user does a query **q** in Brave and then, within one hour, does the same query on a different search engine.
 That would be a good signal that Brave's results for query **q** need to be improved.
-There are several approaches to collect the data needed for quality assesssment.
+There are several approaches to collect the data needed for quality assessment.
 We want to show you why the industry standard approach has privacy risks.

 Let's first start with the typical way to collect data: the **server-side aggregation**,